MENU

 Why Choose Florida Tech for Astrobiology?

-Florida Tech is a pioneer in undergraduate astrobiology education and the premier university for students interested in the space sciences and the study of life in the universe.
-Florida Tech is where science fiction becomes science fact—and science exploration.
-Here, through hands-on learning and research, you can delve into some of the deepest questions of the universe, from the earliest origins of life on Earth, to the possibility of life elsewhere in the galaxy and to the future of life on our planet and across the cosmos.
+Florida Tech is a pioneer in undergraduate astrobiology and a top choice for students interested in space sciences and the study of life in the universe.
+Through hands-on learning and research, you can explore big questions—from the origins of life on Earth, to the possibility of life elsewhere, to the future of life across the cosmos.

-When it’s time for rest and relaxation on planet Earth, you’ll be minutes from the Atlantic Ocean, the Indian River Lagoon, 72 miles of beautiful beaches and a short trip to the Florida Keys or the Orlando theme parks.
+When it’s time for rest and relaxation, you’ll be minutes from the Atlantic Ocean, the Indian River Lagoon and 72 miles of beautiful beaches, with easy access to the Florida Keys or the Orlando theme parks.
 We also have a rich campus life that includes intramural and collegiate sports, clubs and social activities.

-In preparation for an astrobiology career, Florida Tech students participate in experience-building internships with local and national organizations, including NASA, the Smithsonian Astrophysical Observatory, Sandia National Labs and the American Institute of Physics.
+Astrobiology students at Florida Tech gain hands-on experience through internships with local and national organizations, including NASA, the Smithsonian Astrophysical Observatory, Sandia National Laboratories and the American Institute of Physics.
+These opportunities help students apply what they learn in the classroom while building experience for graduate study and professional careers.

-Joining these and any of our over 200 other student organizations, clubs and honor societies is an excellent way to share interests and network for astrobiology internships, research opportunities and potential jobs.
+With over 200 other student organizations, clubs and honor societies on campus, students have many ways to share interests, build connections and prepare for internships, research experiences and future careers.

 Careers in Astrobiology